Edb83/penny-for-your-thoughts/README.md

 ## Deployment

-To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/D0nni387/Luxury-Door-Solutions), the following steps were taken:
+To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/Edb83/milestone1), the following steps were taken:

-1. From the menu items near the top of the page, select **Settings**.
+1. From the menu items near the top of the page, select **Settings**
-2. Scroll down to the **GitHub Pages** section.
+2. Scroll down to the **GitHub Pages** section
 3. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
-4. On selecting Master Branch the page is automatically refreshed, the website is now deployed.
+4. On selecting Master Branch the page is automatically refreshed, the website is now deployed
-5. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.
+5. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website

 ### How to run this project locally

 To clone this project from GitHub:

-1. Under the repository name, click "Clone or download".
+1. Under the repository name, click "Clone or download"
-2. In the Clone with HTTPs section, copy the clone URL for the repository.
+2. In the Clone with HTTPs section, copy the clone URL for the repository
-3. In your local IDE open Git Bash.
+3. In your local IDE open Git Bash
-4. Change the current working directory to the location where you want the cloned directory to be made.
+4. Change the current working directory to the location where you want the cloned directory to be made
-5. Type ```git clone```, and then paste the URL you copied in Step 3.
+5. Type ```git clone```, and then paste the URL you copied in Step 3
 ```console
 git clone https://github.com/Edb83/milestone1.git
 ```
 6. Press Enter.
-Your local clone will be created.
+Your local clone will be created

-Further reading and troubleshooting on cloning a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).
+Further reading and troubleshooting on cloning a repository from GitHub can be found [here](https://help.github.com/en/articles/cloning-a-repository).

 ## Credits

-My Code Institute mentor, Jonathan Munz
+Jonathan Munz (Code Institute mentor)

 ## Content

-The text in the About page and photos used throughout this site were obtained from the client, Penny Holland
+The text in the About page and photos used throughout this site were obtained from the client, Penny Holland.
+All other text was agreed with the client.

 ## Acknowledgements

 I received inspiration for this project from Penny Holland

+## Disclaimer